Leather and the circular economy

 We first published essay eleven in the Nothing To Hide series in the October-November 2015 issue of World Leather.
 Its focus was on the work of Dr Gunter Pauli, founder of Zero Emissions Research and Initiatives and author of ‘The Blue Economy’ and ‘The New Blue Economy’.
 Dr Pauli says he chose to put ‘Blue’ in the title because “green is no longer enough”.
 It paved a path towards the Leather and the Circular Economy section that we launched in the magazine in 2020.

-Concerned about the high levels of unemployment that he feels globalisation has caused, Dr Gunter Pauli’s main aim is to find ingenious entrepreneurial ideas that use, in the most sustainable way possible, resources that we already have around us, put these ideas into practice, add value and create jobs, millions of jobs.
+For years, Dr Gunter Pauli’s main aim has been to find ingenious entrepreneurial ideas that use, in the most sustainable way possible, resources that we already have around us.

 The leather industry is part of this picture and can proudly point to its long-standing history of making use of waste from another industry (the meat sector), adding very high levels of value to it to create a beautiful, desirable and highly versatile material.
-It creates jobs and solves a potentially serious waste management problem at the same time.
-It is one of the ‘bluest’ industries on the planet.
+It creates jobs and alleviates a potentially serious waste management problem at the same time.
+It is one of the most circular industries on the planet.